tytydraco/yessleep/out/The_Rattle_of_Rain.md

 “Well what else are we going to do?”

-“What do you think?”, asked Eric, looking directly at me now.
+“What do you think?”, asked Eric, looking directly at *me* now.
 Hannah appeared to be signaling me with her eyes, trying to communicate wordlessly for me to agree with her.
 The rain was getting heavier.

 “It’s as good as any other place we’ll find”, I responded.

 And so we set up camp.
 After finally managing to insert the stakes into the damp earth, Courtney and I retired to our own tent in an effort to get some rest, but when I fell asleep I proceeded to have the strangest dream I can ever remember having…

 …I was laying on the forest floor, but it wasn’t wet anymore.
 It wasn’t even made of dirt.
 Something was moving beneath me — squiggling underneath my back and down below my legs.
 I turned and saw to my horror that I was laying on a bed of large coiling snakes, writhing wildly and slithering in and out of one another.
 I tried to stand and run, but I couldn’t.
 They were wrapping themselves around my torso, trying to drag me under.
 And then there was the sound of a dog barking, and the snakes suddenly released me to slither over to a small figure off in the distance.
 It was Jazz!
-The snakes moved quickly — circling all over his body until he disappeared entirely from view — and the frantic barking turned instead to a series of high desperate yelps.
-The snakes then waved their tails at me menacingly, filling the forest with their terrible rattles…
+The snakes moved quickly — circling all over his body until he disappeared entirely from view — and the frantic barking turned instead to a series of high desperate *yelps.* The snakes then waved their tails at me menacingly, filling the forest with their terrible *rattles*…

-…I was suddenly jolted awake.
+…I was jolted suddenly awake.

 “Aaron.
 Aaron!
 Wake up!”
 Courtney was sitting up in the tent, looking around nervously.
 I could tell that the rain had stopped, but there appeared to be a great deal of commotion going on outside.